YardenShoham/PomodoroManager/README.md

 # PomodoroManager
-A program to help the user manage their pomodoros.
+A program to help the user use the [Pomodoro Technique](https://en.wikipedia.org/wiki/Pomodoro_Technique).
 ## Featuring
 * A pomodoro counter that resets daily
 * Rest mode